scepman/scepclient/README.md

 ### Debugging

-The sub commands `gennew` and `submit` can be used to debug a SCEP service.
+The sub commands `gennew`, `gennewext`, and `submit` can be used to debug a SCEP service.
 Just execute scepclient.exe without any parameters to see usage information (and do not get irritated by the exception, it does no harm).

 ## License